History of lions in Europe: Holocene records

-The earliest Holocene lion remains to date were excavated in Basque Country, Spain, and are about 11,600–9,000 years old, although the dating is only context-dated and therefore regarded as not too accurate.
-Moreover, there are doubts if this was a modern lion or a late surviving P. spelaea cave lion.
-Other early Holocene lion finds, come from different places of Italy and are dated to 12,000-9,000 years old.
+Although there are some claimed records of early Holocene cave lion fossils from Italy, the dating of these fossils are uncertain.
+The oldest confirmed remains of modern lion in Europe date to the early Holocene, around 8,000-6,000 years ago.

-A neolithic lion tooth fragment representing the Atlantic Period was found in Karanovo, Bulgaria, and is estimated 6,000 years old.

-In Greece lions first appeared around 6,500–6,000 years ago as indicated by a front leg bone found in Philippi.
+A Neolithic lion tooth fragment representing the Atlantic Period was found in Karanovo, Bulgaria, and is estimated 6,000 years old.
+In Greece, lions first appeared around 6,500–6,000 years ago as indicated by a front leg bone found in Philippi.
 Bone fragments of the modern lion were excavated in Hungary and in Ukraine's Black Sea region, which are estimated at around 5,500 to 3,000 years old.
 Remains were also found in Romania and European Turkey.

 Historic range of Panthera leo

-In Southeast Europe, the lion inhabited part of the Balkan Peninsula, up to Hungary and Ukraine during the Neolithic period.
+In Southeast Europe, the modern lion (Panthera leo) inhabited part of the Balkan Peninsula as well as adjacent areas, ranging northwestwards to Hungary and eastwards Ukraine during the Neolithic period.
 It survived in Bulgaria until the 4th or 3rd century BC.
 Around 1000 BC, it became extinct in the Peloponnese.
-It disappeared from Macedonia around the first century AD, from Western Thrace not before the 2nd century AD and from Thessaly possibly in the 4th century AD; Themistius regretted that no more lions could be furnished for beast-shows.
+It disappeared from Macedonia around the first century AD, from Western Thrace not before the 2nd century AD and from Thessaly possibly in the 4th century CE; Themistius regretted that no more lions could be furnished for beast-shows.
+Some authors have argued that the lion may have survived in Ukraine as late as the High Middle Ages, based on a report of the 12th century Kievan Rus' prince Vladimir Monomakh encountering a 'fierce beast', which some have conjectured to be a lion.
+Some records potentially belonging to Panthera leo have been reported from the early Holocene of the northern Iberian Peninsula and Northern Italy, including Cueva La Riera in Spain and Grotta all'Onda in Italy, though these fossils are poorly dated and fragmentary, making it impossible from morphology to determine whether they represent modern P. leo or cave lions.

 In Transcaucasia, the lion was present until the 10th century.
 The peak of its historic range covered all of the plains and foothills of eastern Transcaucasia, westward almost to Tbilisi in modern Georgia.
 Northwards, its range extended through the eastern Caucasus, from the Apsheron Peninsula to the mouth of the Samur River near the current Azerbaijan-Russia border, extending to the Araks river.
 From there, the boundary of its range narrowly turned east to Yerevan in modern Armenia, with its northern boundary then extending westward to Turkey.